annapen813/GuviAssesment/README.md

 Steps To Follow
 Run the required dependencies given in the requirementALL.txt

-Clone your mmaster repository to your local machine.
+Clone your master repository to your local machine.
 The github repository URL is .

 Start the tweetScrap.py file, using the command "streamlit run tweetScrap.py".